evanxg852000/evanxg852000.github.io/_posts/2020-06-28-how-i-built-a-serverless-runtime-for-learning.md

 With all in place, once a function is invoked: we just run the corresponding container, wait for it to be ready if it's a HTTP function before redirecting the HTTP request to the container.
 We also need to timeout after some time to prevent malicious functions from holding the connection longer.
 Eventually harming our service.

-## The missing pieces
+## Missing pieces

 As this is a learning project, there are many pieces missing in this implementation:
+ - Cron functions are not automatically reloaded.
- - Cleaning up container images no longer needed
+ - Cleaning up container images no longer needed.
- - Functions should be able to specify their own timeout (currently this is just hardcode as 30 seconds)
+ - Functions should be able to specify their own timeout (currently this is just hardcode as 30 seconds).
  - Starting & shutting down the container on every invocation can be costly for functions that are hot.
-A better strategy could be to keep them alive for reuse
+A better strategy could be to keep them alive for reuse.
- - Error handling and security features are needed for production-grade runtime
+ - Error handling and security features are needed for production-grade runtime.
- - Certainly, many more bugs and conner cases to fix in this toy implementation
+ - Certainly, many more bugs and conner cases to fix in this toy implementation.

+## Short demo

+<iframe class="video" width="720" height="425" src="https://www.youtube.com/embed/0kF_P5H4-Ec" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## The conclusion
+## Conclusion

 I had fun writing this learning project and exploring some corner cases.
 It was a great learning experience and I could not resist sharing.
 Please give your feedback in the comments and share your experience working with this awesome technology.
 The full source code of our serverless platform is available on [Github](https://github.com/evanxg852000/eserveless-platform){:target="_blank"}.
 Please feel free to fix some hidden features (aka Bugs).